 As noted above, recurrence is only possible in patients who had confirmed RCC following surgery.
-Standard of care for such patients includes a six-monthly/regular scan for 5 years.
-At 24 months post-randomisation, the local research team will review the participant's medical notes to identify any recurrence from routine scans up to and including 24 months.
+At 24 months post-randomisation, the local research team will review the participant's medical notes to identify any recurrence up to and including 24 months.